X5 Weston-super-Mare - Portishead: History

 In 2014, a Sunday and public holiday service was introduced on the route.

 On 1 September 2019, routes X5 and Severn Express transferred from First West of England to Stagecoach West.

 In January 2020, some lesser used buses on the route were withdrawn.
 May 2020, Stagecoach announced that it would withdraw the route after 13 June.
 The company stated that it was losing £3,000 per week as passenger numbers were too low to cover the operating costs of the route.
 On 28 May, it was announced that First Bus would once again take over operation of the route and that it would run to Bristol city centre instead of Cribbs Causeway.

 In August 2022, it was announced that the route could be withdrawn as it was no longer commercially viable.
 This was blamed on driver shortages and reduced passenger numbers.
 Later that month, it was announced that the central part of the route would be retained but that it would only operate between Worle and Portishead.
 The service change will be implemented on 10 October 2022.
+This decision was u-turned after protests from residents that lived along this routs.